8 Best Beaches in Tenerife - Most beautiful beaches in the South & North

 4. El Medano Beach

-The beach in town is usually busy and full of tourists, but you only have to walk for a few minutes to find a more quiet and remote spot if you want to escape the crowds.
+The town beach is usually busy and full of tourists, but you only have to walk for a few minutes to find a more quiet and remote spot if you want to escape the crowds.

-This is not in the south of the island, but it's definitely one of the best white sand beaches in Tenerife (the sand is actually more golden colour).
+This beach is not in the south of the island, but it's definitely one of the best white sand beaches in Tenerife (the sand is actually more golden color).

-As we said in the beginning, Tenerife doesn't get many natural beaches with light coloured sand, so Las Teresitas is a man made beach, with sand imported here from Africa, beautiful palm trees, luxurious sand beds and all the facilities that you can think of.
+As we said in the beginning, Tenerife doesn't get many natural beaches with light-colored sand, so Las Teresitas is a man-made beach, with sand imported here from Africa, beautiful palm trees, luxurious sand beds and all the facilities that you can think of.